ahhh/GoRedShell/README.md

   -exec string
     	a single command to execute when auth is successful -method string
-    	the auth mechanism to use for the brute force (default "ssh") -verbose
+    	the auth mechanism to use for the brute force (winrm or ssh) -verbose
     	verbosly send messages to the console
   -log